Advice for line managers on supporting and enabling hybrid working

 - Providing a mix of recommended tools (with implementation support) to enable hybrid meetings and collaboration.

 - Putting in place appropriate security measures to ensure system and data integrity when employees are working away from the workplace.

 In addition to technology, considering what other equipment will support effective and healthy remote working, including the provision of office furniture or mobile devices.

-In the longer term, hybrid working may support improved wellbeing through reducing commuting time, providing employees with more autonomy around their schedules and extra time for health and wellbeing activities.
+Hybrid working may support improved wellbeing through reducing commuting time, providing employees with more autonomy around their schedules and extra time for health and wellbeing activities.
 Hybrid working may however bring with it specific challenges around work-life balance and managing the boundaries between work and home.
 Some people find that remote and flexible working supports their wellbeing, but others find that it can be a detractor.

 - Providing training and support to employees on managing work-life balance whilst working in a hybrid way / working from home.